shehabadel/Instabug-BE-Technical-Task/README.md

 # Instabug-BE-Technical-Task
 Instabug Backend Internship Summer 2022 Technical Task

+***Received my rejection letter in 06/06/2022.
+Sad, but atleast we are one rejection closer to an offer!***

 It consists of six MySQL questions where we had to run POST requests on their API endpoint to execute the problems' queries and submit the solution.